-The Certificate in Latin@ Theology and Ministry consists of 36-hours of classes taught in Spanish at the Masters level and, in partnership with the Asamblea Apostolica de la fe en Christ Jesus, responds to the need for theological education about the churches and religious leaders of the fast-growing Hispanic population.
+The Certificate in Latin@ Theology and Ministry consists of 36-hours of classes taught in Spanish at the Masters level and, in partnership with the Asamblea Apostolica de la fe en Christ Jesus.

 McCormick is responding to the need for theological education among the churches and religious leaders of the fast-growing Hispanic population, which is projected to equal one third of the U.S. population by 2050.
 Luis Rivera-Rodriguez, McCormick’s Dean of Faculty and Vice President for Academic Affairs, says the certificate program is one way the seminary realizes its mission to serve, “ecumenically, the needs of Hispanic churches and leaders through theological education programs.”